brigitte-bigi/Whakerexa/README.md

   the framework, `name:path` for its own.
 - Breaking change.
 What a build gathers for a document read from a disk is now `Wexa.gatheredIcons`, and no longer a global of its own: regenerate `wexa_icons.js`.
+- Themes.
+Slides read `data-themes` the way the loader does; `data-themes-path` is still read, so a presentation written before keeps working.